Justice in action

-This block will consider why people undertake pro bono work and the concept of social justice.
+In this block, you'll consider why people undertake pro bono work and the concept of access to justice.
 It will explore how this relates to professionalism and professional identity within the legal profession and look at how legal values and ethics can and should influence legal work.
-During this block you will begin to think about how these issues will affect your own work during the module.
-You will also undertake your own skills audit to enable you to assess both the skills you already have and those you need to develop for personal and professional growth.
+During this block, you will begin to think about how these issues will affect your own work during the module.
+You'll also undertake your own skills audit to enable you to assess both the skills you already have and those you need to develop for personal and professional growth.

-In the final, shorter block of the module you will complete any ongoing pro bono activities and relate them back to the themes you studied in Block 1.
-You will complete your review of the skills you have developed throughout the module.
+In the final, shorter block of the module, you'll complete any ongoing pro bono activity and relate them back to the themes you studied in Block 1.
+You'll complete your review of the skills you have developed throughout the module.

 You will learn

-Doing this module you will gain knowledge and understanding of the role of law and legal practice in society, including looking at ethics, values and social justice and the importance and formation of professional identity.
-You will analyse and evaluate legal problems and issues and conduct appropriate research before reviewing your findings.
-You will develop your ability to collaborate and work as part of a team and clearly communicate information about law in a variety of ways to a range of individuals and groups.
+You'll gain knowledge and understanding of the role of law and legal practice in society, including looking at ethics, values and access to justice and the importance of professionalism and porfessional identity.
+You will develop your ability to collaborate and work as part of a team and clearly communicate information about law in a variety of ways to a range of audiences.
 You will also identify and develop other important skills required for both career and personal development.